 From now on when you find yourself worrying or ruminating imagine a STOP sign and say “STOP” and then take yourself in your imagination to your “GO TO”/happy place.

 6. Ask the part of you that worries to step back and the part of you that gets on with things to step forward.
-It may sound simple but it really does work!
+It may sound simple but it really does work in the majority of cases!